pubnub/ruby/docs.md

 | callback       | optional | lambda accepting one parameter  | Callback that will be called for each envelope. |

 ##### Returned values
-For sync methods Envelope object will be returned.
-For async methods future will be returned, to retreive value Envelope object you have to call `#value` method (thread will be locked untill the value is returned).
+For sync methods Envelope object will be returned (`#subscribe` and `#presence` are exceptions - they will return array of envelopes - envelope for each message).
+For async methods future will be returned, to retrieve value Envelope object you have to call `#value` method (thread will be locked until the value is returned).

 # Add Channels To Channel Group
 ### DESCRIPTION